nhsconnect/Events-Management/pages/messages/explore_event_header_information.md

 ### Deprecation Warning

 When an event message type is being deprecated a deprecation warning will be included in the event message bundle.
-An [OperationOutcome](https://developer.nhs.uk/apis/spine-core/resources_error_handling.html) containing the following information will be included in the `bundle.entity.response.outcome` element of the `MessageHeader` entity.
+An [OperationOutcome](https://developer.nhs.uk/apis/spine-core/resources_error_handling.html) containing the following information will be included in the bundle and will be referenced in the `response` element of the `MessageHeader` entity.

 <span style="color:#ef4836">Publishers **MUST NOT** populate these elements, the NEMS will add deprecation warnings to the event message when required.</span>